-Prior to their arrival, guests should be advised that the property follows all Government Public Health advice and guidelines, and that guests travelling into Ireland should be instructed to check the Government's COVID-19 Travel advice to see what restrictions, if any, apply to the guest prior to arrival.
+Prior to their arrival, guests should be advised that the property follows all Government Public Health advice and guidelines, and that guests travelling into Ireland from Europe or the UK should be instructed to check the new Traffic Light system that is in place to see what restrictions, if any, apply to the guest prior to arrival.
+The main points of the traffic light system are as follows.